SayakaIsBaka/love-vst/readme.md

 - Audio does not go through the DAW
 - Windows (x64) only
 - Does not use your Steam save (it can be very easily migrated though, see [below](#migrate-steam-save))
-- Absolutely abhorrent code (such as passing a window handle into an environment variable)
+- Absolutely abhorrent code (such as passing a window handle into an environment variable), which probably means tons of bugs / crashes, you have been warned

 Additionally, the game needs to be slightly patched to account for a few things inherent to the way the game is run; a patcher is included in this project in order to automatically do that.
 Details about the patches can be found [below](#patches).